LinlyBoi/LinlyBoi/README.md

-- 👋 Hi, I’m @LinlyBoi
+- 👋 Hi, I’m Linly
-- 👀 I’m interested in ...
+- 👀 I’m interested in pretty much anything nerdy.
+- 🐧 I'm a sucker for opensource and Linux :P
 - 🌱 I’m currently learning HTML/CSS/JS
-- I like to help people around with whatever little skillset I got :D
+- 🤓 I like to help people around with whatever little skillset I got :D
 - 📫 You can contact me on Discord Macks#7168

 <!---